frnsys/half_earth/readme.md

 - Main libraries used for the UI are three.js and Vue.
 - Some of the assets are generated programmatically; look in `assets/src/` for the scripts.

+1. Use the editor in `editor/` to update game content, then run `parse_content.py` to parse the editor data into Rust code and JSON assets.
+See `update_content.sh`

 ## Setup

 ```